CIPHERCUE

 Scope

-This policy covers observations CipherCue generates itself — principally KEV matches against observed fingerprints and suspected-incident patterns (e.g. emergency certificate rotation, unplanned DNS authority change, new exposed admin-path).
-It does not cover public authority records (e.g. state AG breach notifications, SEC 8-K Item 1.05, CISA KEV entries themselves): those are already public and are treated as authority-sourced fact, not CipherCue-originated observation.
+This policy covers observations CipherCue generates itself — principally KEV matches against observed fingerprints and suspected-incident patterns (e.g. emergency certificate rotation, unplanned DNS authority change).
+It does not cover public authority records (e.g. state AG breach notifications, SEC 8-K): those are already public.

 Silent window